-As a new student at GJCFS, you are bound to have questions.
-New Student Orientation is designed around you, helping to uncover the answers to the questions you have, and providing you information about campus resources, programs and services.
-By the time you leave New Student Orientation, you'll be on your way to becoming a successful UA student.
+As a new student at Gupton-Jones College you are bound to have questions.
+New Student Orientation is designed around you, helping to uncover the answers to the questions you have.
+It will also provide you with the necessary information pertaining to all campus resources.
+By the time you leave New Student Orientation, you will be on your way to becoming a successful GJ student.

-You will learn a lot about GJCFS at New Student Orientation.
 The New Student Orientation is an opportunity for you to meet the staff and faculty, your fellow classmates/colleagues and it will provide you with the necessary information needed for you to be successful while in school.
 During the orientation you will begin to build a network of resources that will help you to start your GJCFS journey on the right path.

 At New Student Orientation you will find out more about:

-- Your major
+- ❖ Your major

-- Your schedule of classes
+- ❖ Your schedule of classes

 - Financial aid and scholarships

-- Books
+- ❖ Books

 - Tutoring

 - Clubs and organizations

+- Online Resources

-- And many other campus resources!
+- ❖ And many other campus resources!

-Additionally, during New Student Orientation you will learn tips from students, faculty and staff who will serve as your guides during your time at the GJCFS.
-The New Student Orientation and Welcome Leaders will be around throughout your session, and, as current students, they are ready to answer your questions about life on campus.
+Additionally, during New Student Orientation you will learn tips from students, faculty and staff who will serve as your guides during your time at GJCFS.
+Our Welcome Leaders will be around to answer your questions about life on campus.
 Come to the New Student Orientation with your questions about what it means to be a GJCFS student!

-We look forward to meeting you.
+We look forward to meeting you and if you have questions don't hesitate to ask.